musall/WidefieldImager/README.md

 # Widefield pre-processing software
 Clone or download the repository to your analysis PC and add it to your Matlab path.
 You can either analysis your own imaging data or download a demo recording here.
-Navigate to the folder that contains your imaging data in a folder named 'DemoRec', then type 'edit Tutorial_dimReduction.m'.
+Navigate to the folder that contains your imaging data in a folder named 'DemoRec', then type ```edit Tutorial_dimReduction.m```

 Tutorial_dimReduction is a demo scrip that contains different variables that are relevant for pre-processing.
 All variables are described in the script and should be self-explanatory.
 Write an issue report if there are any problems and I'll try to assist.

 The pipeline has multiple steps: blockSVD separates the imaging frames into smaller blocks and performs linear dimensionality using randomized SVD.
 This steps returns block-wise data 'bV' and 'bU'.